My cart 0

 Side Effects — Transplant Doses vs Longevity Doses

-At transplant doses (2–5 mg daily, continuous) — commonly reported:
+At transplant doses (2–5 mg daily, continuous)

-• Immunosuppression — increased susceptibility to bacterial, viral, and fungal infections
+• Immunosuppression — increased susceptibility to infections

 • Anaemia, thrombocytopenia

-• Interstitial pneumonitis (rare but serious — drug-induced lung inflammation)
+• Interstitial pneumonitis (rare but serious)

-At longevity doses (2–6 mg once weekly, intermittent) — reported in the community:
+At longevity doses (2–6 mg once weekly, intermittent)

 Rare but serious — seek immediate medical attention: